lungben/python_tutorial/README.md

 ## Technology

-This tutorial is written for Python 3.
+This tutorial is written for Python 3.7+.
+No effort has been made or will be made for compatibility to legacy Python versions (e.g. Python 2.7).

 The notebooks can be opened using Jupyter Notebook or Jupyter Lab.